An MA TESOL programme with ERASMUS funded overseas Teaching Practice placement.

 ‘I'm in my fourth year working as a lecturer at Kanda University of international Studies in Chiba Japan.
 It's an amazing job which hired me right after I graduated.
 We get over three months holiday per year and there are lots of opportunities for professional development.
 There's over 60 English lecturers here so that adds to the sense of community and the students are angels.
 During the interview process my boss was impressed by the placement in Hungary that you sent us on!'

 Work placement / study abroad

-This exciting MA in TESOL includes a fully funded Hungarian teaching practice placement, the University pays for flights and Erasmus funding goes some way to cover accommodation and subsistence costs.
-TESOL student teachers go to teach in Gyor, Hungary for eight weeks (full-time) or four weeks in years 1 and 2 (part-time).
+This exciting MA in TESOL includes a fully funded Hungarian teaching practice placement, the University pays for flights and Erasmus funding can cover accommodation and subsistence costs.
+TESOL student teachers got to teach in Gyor, Hungary for eight weeks (full-time) or four weeks in years 1 and 2 (part-time).
 They depart in February and return in April.
 Gyor is a beautiful central European city located midway between Budapest and Vienna.
 Our students teach in primary or secondary schools and are supported by Hungarian host teachers and staff of the university who stay in Gyor for that purpose.
 The module gives an authentic opportunity to teach English to non-native speakers of English.

 Dr Barbara Skinner graduated from the University of Bristol with an MA in TESOL and also a Doctorate in Education.
 Barbara has published widely in international journals, gained research funding to explore language learning and teacher education issues and is a member of the University’s Institute for Research in the Social Sciences.
 Her current research interests focus on English as an Additional Language, teacher talk, and classroom interaction in the L2 classroom, as well as teaching practice supervision and teacher education.
 She is currently supervising two PhD students.
 She is a Senior Fellow of the Higher Education Academy.